securing/midsummer/04_Boruta/README.md

 ### Execution

 First, we create an app password just as shown before.
-With token (=> app password) in hand, we can start the authorization process by launching the NextCloud client, entering the host address and logging using app password this time.
-Put in the username, the app password..
+With the token (app password) in hand, we can start the authorization process by launching the NextCloud client, entering the host address and logging using app password this time.
+Put in the username, the app password...

 ![Using app password creating for boruta](./media/nextcloud_boruta_login.png)

-..and we are in!
+... and we are in!

 ![Successful login](./media/nextcloud_boruta_success.png)